-$$Q{out,dry\,season}(t) = -\alpha \times E(t) - Q{sb}(t) - Q{com}(t)$$ (1)

-Where $Q{out,dry\ season}$ is the rate of water loss from the sand dam after the end of the rainy season, E(t) is total evapotranspiration modified by α , which is 0.85 for the area within the sand dam and 1 for the area outside of the sand dam, Q{sb} is baseflow-groundwater runoff, and Q{com} is the community's water use.
+$$Q{out,drv\,season}(t) = -\alpha \times E(t) - Q{sb}(t) - Q{com}(t), \qquad (1)$$ where $Q{out,dry\ season}$ is the rate of water loss from the sand dam after the end of the rainy season, E(t) is total evapotranspiration modified by α , which is 0.85 for the area within the sand dam and 1.00 for the area outside of the sand dam, Q{sb} is baseflow-groundwater runoff, and Q{com} is the community's water use.
 Eq.
 (1) is integrated over time and subtracted from the volume of water in the control volume at the end of the rainy season to create a theoretical volume of water curve for the sand dam area.

 Given the changes to Eq.
-(1), Figure 7 is modified to:
+(1), Figure 7 (now Figure 8 in manuscript) was modified to:

 Figure 3: Volume of water in the area enclosed by the WTMWs of the (a) Chididimo and (b) Soweto sand dams.
 The field data line shows the volume of water in the study area during the specified week.
-The theoretical line, initiated at the end of the rainy season, shows the theoretical amount of water in the study areas, calculated by integrating Eq.
-(1).
+The theoretical line, initiated at the end of the rainy season, shows the theoretical amount of water in the study areas, calculated by integrating equation (1).
 The theoretical line accounts for losses due to evapotranspiration, baseflow-groundwater runoff, and community use.